chrplr/AIP2017/using-github-AIP2017.md

   The materials should now be available in the folder `AIP2017`.

+- _Updating_

-- _Updating_: To download updates from the repository, you will just have to type
+  To download updates from the repository, you will just have to type

         cd AIP2017
 	    git pull